dadonnelly316/airflow_on_aws/readme.md

 ## Description

 This repo contains Airflow's dependancies and utility scripts that can be used to deploy it on Amazon Web Services (AWS).
 This basic depoyment uses Python 3.12 on Debian as its base image, and Airflow is installed using PyPI (pip).
-This repo also comes with utility scripts that build Airflow's image and deploy it on AWS, which can be plugged into a CI/CD tool.

 ## Dependencies